mhkim0908/mhkim0908/README.md

 - 👋 Hi, I’m @mhkim0908
-- 👀 I’m grad student in Physics
+- 👀 I’m grad student in Physics @ KAIST-OQT
-- 🌱 I am developing Timing control system for neutral atom Quantum computing & experiments
+- 🌱 I am developing control framework for neutral atom Quantum processing & experiments

 <!---
 mhkim0908/mhkim0908 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.